Bureau of Alcohol, Tobacco and Firearms (ATF), Department of the Treasury.

 “Primarily from Apples”—Temporary Rule, Comments and Decision

 We interpreted the statutory phrase “derived primarily from apples or apple concentrate and water” to mean that apple juice, or the equivalent amount of concentrate reconstituted to the original brix of the juice prior to concentration, must represent more than 50 percent of the volume of the finished product.
-We note the Washington State definition, supported by ten commenters, does not contain a requirement for a minimum percentage of apple juice, as we did in our temporary rule.
+We note the Washington State definition, supported by ten commenters, does not Start Printed Page 58940contain a requirement for a minimum percentage of apple juice, as we did in our temporary rule.
 When we set a threshold for apple juice content as part of the regulatory definition of hard cider, we did so in an effort to implement the statutory requirement that hard cider be made “primarily from apples.”
 Although one commenter stated that he believed 95% apple juice should be the minimum, we recognize that one traditional method of making hard cider involves diluting apple wine (approximately 12% alcohol) with juice, concentrate and water, or other non-alcoholic ingredients to a final strength of 6 to 7 % alcohol.
 We also consulted dictionary definitions of the word “primarily”, which yielded synonyms such as “mainly” “chiefly,” and “for the most part.”

 Several other commenters objected to any use of concentrate in production of hard cider; however, the statutory definition of hard cider specifically allows the use of concentrate.
 In all other wine regulations, reconstituted concentrate is treated the same as unconcentrated juice.